jimz011/homekit-infused/docs/installation.md

 - [Thanks](thanks.md)

 # INSTALLATION
-Installing HKI can be quite an undertaking as you will need a lot of custom-cards and custom-components.
-I will try to guide you through on how to go at this.
+Installing HKI should be super easy and when using the basic method should not take you longer than 15-30 minutes.
+Though ofcourse this might depend on your experience with Home Assistant.

 ### Prerequisites
   - First create github account if you do not already have one